McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/include/_index.pir.md

 +++
-descrption = "Displays content from other Marrrkdown files" title = "Include"
+description = "Displays content from other Marrrkdown files" title = "Include"
 +++
 {{< piratify >}}